-Spookstock Foundation (the Foundation) is a non-profit corporation organized under the laws of the Commonwealth of Virginia for the purpose of providing assistance to wounded veterans of the Armed Services of the United States of America and their families.
+Spookstock Foundation (the Foundation) is a non-profit corporation organized under the laws of the Commonwealth of Virginia for the purpose of supporting the flourishing of shadow warriors and their families.
 The Foundation is exempt from income taxes under Internal Revenue Code Section 501(c)(3).

-A description of the Foundation's major programs and supporting efforts for the years ended December 31, 2022 are as follows:
+A description of the Foundation's major programs and supporting efforts for the years ended December 31, 2023 are as follows:

-Program Services - The Foundation provides grants to organizations that provide educational support to families of fallen special operations and intelligence community personnel.
+Program Services - The Foundation provides grants to organizations that provide educational support to families of fallen special operations and intelligence community personnel and provides grants to organizations that provide medical treatments for active and retired special operators struggling with post-traumatic stress injury (PTSI).